-This program is designed to prepare church or agency leaders who will be applying their gifts in chaplaincy, global and contextual studies, or pastoral care.
-The concentrations each will include a foundations course and a communications course relevant to the specific ministry area.
+This program is designed to prepare church or agency leaders who will be applying their gifts in chaplaincy, global and contextual studies, missional leadership development, Anglican studies, Young Life youth ministry, or pastoral care.
+Each concentration will include a foundations course and a communications course relevant to the specific ministry area.
 The remainder of the concentration consists of three prescribed courses designed to prepare students to minister effectively in a particular ministry vocation.
-In addition to the five prescribed concentration courses listed for each area, all students with one of the applied ministry concentrations are encouraged to take TL726 Theology of Ministry.
+In addition to the five prescribed concentration courses listed for each area, all students with one of the applied ministry concentrations are encouraged to take TL726